Setting and Entering Student Goals

 For some students, an individual teacher might set goals based on their knowledge of where students should be by the end of the year. if a student scores at the 50th percentile, then they would be performing at average grade level expectations for that measure at that time of year).
 In situations where a student study team or IEP team meet, goals are frequently set in consultation with the student, their parents/guardians, and other specialist who might provide additional insights.

-You will be redirected to a page with Course Curriculum.
-Next click on: Using easyCBM for Identification Decisions.
+• Explore the "Goal" feature in the Deluxe easyCBM program by going to the Resource tab on your dashboard, and access the Professional Development Courses.
+From there click on: Decision Making with easyCBM.
+You will be redirected to a page with Course Curriculum where you can click on: Using easyCBM for Identification Decisions.
 In the drop-down menu choose: Setting Goals-Overview Video.